-On January 1, 1923, the Rosewood community came to an end.
-A white woman in nearby Sumner accused a black man of rape.
-What followed next was the gathering of an angry mob of white men that descended on Rosewood.
-They drove its residents into the nearby woods, burned the community and killed five black residents in the process.
-Those blacks who survived took a vow of silence and never returned.
-The shame of the devastation remained for decades.
+All it took back then was the word of a white woman in nearby Sumner who accused a black man of rape.
+What followed was the gathering of an angry mob of white men that burned the black settlement to the ground and killed five black residents in the process.
+The survivors fled, taking a vow of silence and never returned.
+The shame of the devastation would remain for decades.

 Fortunately, the story didn’t end there.

 In 1994, several survivors of the Rosewood families filed a claims bill in the Florida Legislature, and ultimately a Special Master appointed by the Florida Speaker of the House ruled that the state had a “moral obligation” to compensate the survivors for mental anguish, property loss and the violation of their constitutional rights.
-On May 4, 1994, Gov. Lawton Chiles signed a $2.1 million compensation bill, which gave nine survivors $150,000 each and established a college scholarship and a separate fund to compensate descendants who could prove property loss.
+Gov. Lawton Chiles signed a $2.1 million compensation bill, which gave nine survivors $150,000 each and established a college scholarship and a separate fund to compensate descendants who could prove property loss.

 Douglas C. Lyons is the founder of www.blackinfla.com.